storm-software/stormstack/README.md

 # Environment Configuration Help

-If you run into any issues while trying to run any of the above steps, please reach out to Patrick.Sullivan.
+If you run into any issues while trying to run any of the above steps, please reach out to Patrick Sullivan.
+See the [Support](#support) section for more information.

 ## Plug-Ins